Lessons From a Coffee Shop

 Posted on November 04 2015

 For so many reasons, I'm writing this post.
-Without getting into too many specifics, my dear friend Bonnie is going through a very difficult time.
+Without getting into too many specifics, my dear friend Bonnie has had a hard go lately.
 I absolutely hate what she is going through.
 I hate that she is such a good person and has to suffer so much.
 I'm just so sad for her.
 I've been reflecting on what she has meant to me as a professional, a role model and most importantly a friend.

 I want (and need) to write about what I learned while I worked for her.
 At the tender age of 25 (or perhaps younger) she and her brother, Scott, owned a coffee shop in the heart of Vail Village named the Covered Bridge Coffee Shop (CBC).
 I still refer to my days at the CBC very fondly.
 If you asked me 10 years ago or 5 minutes ago, hands down, the CBC was my favorite job working for someone else.